 Supporting email with text

 SMS can also be a valuable tool to improve engagement with your emails.
 Customer engagement campaigns that use texting alongside email are 47% more likely to lead to a conversion.
+82% of people will open each and every text they receive.
 While you can’t always fit an important message into the short format of a text, you can use SMS to draw customers’ attention to an email, using texting’s higher open rates to increase your email engagement rates.

 Additionally, it can make your existing email services more convenient.
 For example, using an email to SMS gateway you can forward key emails such as order confirmation emails and schedule updates automatically as texts, ensuring customers don’t miss them.

 Email newsletters are ideal for sending longer content such as blogs, videos, infographics, and other detailed content that informs customers about the latest news and developments from your business.

 Texting provides a faster way to contact customers with short messages, such as a weekly tip or news update text where the key information can be absorbed in a glance.
 It can also support your email newsletters by notifying customers that your latest email newsletter has been sent out or let them know about some time-sensitive news, such as a flash sale.

 Alerting customers to urgent emails via text lets you avoid packing lots of information into an unformatted text while still benefiting from their fast open rates to get the message out quickly.

 Email and text can both be used as feedback channels in different ways.

 - Email allows for in-depth surveys with open-ended questions, as you can include a form and text fields of any size.

 - In contrast, text surveys are better suited to shorter and simpler feedback requests, such as asking a single multiple-choice question after a key interaction or asking for a customer satisfaction rating out of 10.